 It doesn’t matter who you attack, what their pedigree in the business is, or whichever angle you look at it from.
 To attack an unsuspecting wrestler is wrong.
 Plain and simple.
 But there are different levels of wrong.
 Going to the ring to attack a jacked-up wrestler in the prime of their career is crazy, cowardly, and stupid.
-But, going to the ring to tackle a 61-year-old cancer and stroke survivor on an evening where he is accepting a prestigious honor — it’s almost impossible to put into words just how low and deplorable it truly is.
-That is, however, just what happened to Bret Hart when he was delivering a speech in honor of his late partner, Jim “The Anvil” Neidhart of The Hart Foundation at the 2019 WWE Hall of Fame ceremony.
+But, going to the ring to tackle 61-year-old cancer and stroke survivor on an evening where he is accepting a prestigious honor — it’s almost impossible to put into words just how low and deplorable it truly is.
+However, that is just what happened to Bret Hart when he was delivering a speech in honor of his late partner, Jim “The Anvil” Neidhart of The Hart Foundation, at the 2019 WWE Hall of Fame ceremony.

-Bret Hart, with Jim Neidhart’s daughter Natalya by his side, was up on stage reminiscing on stories and Jim’s legacy.
+With Jim Neidhart’s daughter Natalya by his side, Bret Hart was up on stage, reminiscing on stories and Jim’s legacy.
 It was heartwarming to see Bret go through these stories, and it was a treat to listen to them.
 Yet, one “fan” decided it was a good idea to make a sprint for the ring and tackle Bret Hart mid-speech.
 What followed was shock and chaos as wrestlers and personnel scrambled to Bret’s defense and dealt with the half-witted fan.

 Coincidentally enough, the fan, named Zachary Madsen, was also an MMA fighter on an amateur level.
 Zachary, the man behind the assault, had a history of being unpredictable.
-Following the attack, he arrested on counts of stalking a fellow MMA competitor only a few months before the Hall of Fame took place.
+Following the attack, he was arrested on counts of stalking a fellow MMA competitor only a few months before the Hall of Fame.

 Travis Browne spoke about the incident on Ronda Rousey’s YouTube channel.